 In April of 2021, Honeywell International was fined $13M by the State Department for unauthorized export to countries such as China of dozens of technical drawings relating to components of various aircraft, missiles, and tanks.
-The sizeable fine highlights not only the importance of obtaining appropriate authorization from the Department of State before for exporting ITAR data, but also the importance of knowing how to manage ITAR data and how to manage ITAR compliance.
+These documents are examples of ITAR (International Traffic in Arms Regulations) data and the fine highlights the importance of knowing how to manage ITAR data and how to manage ITAR compliance.

 Today, ITAR compliance poses a significant challenge to many global corporations.
 In this blog we’ll break down what the regulation means and look into what companies can do to best manage their compliance responsibilities.
 We’ll look at: